helpll/helplinedustry/README.md

 *stuff below will be fixed to be better later*
 # planets

-*Ithkuilia*: everything is extremely overcomplicated and meant to cause as much annoyance as possible.
+*Ithkuilia*: everything is extremely overcomplicated and meant to cause as much annoyance as possible while remaining playable.
 *helplios*: everything is very goofy ahh
 *ma pona*(not started): the opposite of *Ithkuilia*, everything is really easy and straight forward.